Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have combined to score more than 5.5 goals in 49 of 94 games this season.
+- Dallas and its opponent have gone over 5.5 combined goals in 49 of 94 games this season.

-- The Stars have been victorious in 20 of their 28 games when they were favored on the moneyline this season (71.4%).
+- The Stars are 20-8 when favored on the moneyline this season.

-- The Kraken have been made the underdog 25 times this season, and upset their opponent 10 times.

-- Dallas has had six games with moneyline odds of -210 or shorter, and earned a victory each time.

-- Seattle is 2-2 when it is underdogs of +170 or longer on the moneyline.
+- Seattle has won two of its four games when it is the underdog by +170 or longer on the moneyline.

 Stars Player Props